Please see our Entry Requirements page for general entry requirement guidance. Students should have achieved at least a grade 5 in English Language.

 What will I study?

-Students study Mary Shelley’s Frankenstein and a selection of poems by Robert Browning.
-Alongside this they look at Methods of Language Analysis, including how language sounds, grammar, choice of words and the assumptions speakers, writers, listeners and readers make.
+Students currently study Mary Shelley’s Frankenstein and a selection of poems by Robert Browning.
+Alongside this they look at methods of language analysis, including how language sounds, grammar, choice of words and the assumptions speakers, writers, listeners and readers make.
 Language analysis skills are also applied to the Paris Anthology, a collection of texts focusing on non-fiction and non-literary writing.
 Students get an opportunity to adapt a text in their own writing and produce an accompanying commentary.
 All assessment at the end of the first year is examination based.

 Students continue to study the analysis of language and add F Scott Fitzgerald’s The Great Gatsby and Tennessee Williams’ A Streetcar Named Desire.
 Knowledge and understanding of texts are assessed in final examinations (worth 80% of the final grade).
-Students also complete an investigation using Anthony Burgess’s A Clockwork Orange and Angela Carter’s Bloody Chamber as source materials, which makes up the non-exam assessment (worth 20% of the final A Level mark).
+Students also complete an investigation using for example Anthony Burgess’s A Clockwork Orange, Kate Atkinson’s Behind the Scenes at the Museum and Angela Carter’s Bloody Chamber as source materials, which makes up the non-exam assessment (worth 20% of the final A Level mark).

 Good course combinations

-This course combines well with most A Levels.
+This course combines well with most A Levels, particularly Modern Languages, History, Politics, Sociology, Music and Art.

 What could it lead to?

-Degree level study in areas such as English, journalism, creative and media industries, public relations, museum work, civil service, law etc. Past students have gone on to study English at Oxford, Cambridge and other top universities.
+Degree level study in areas such as English, journalism, creative and media industries, public relations, museum work, civil service, law etc. Past students have gone on to study English at Oxford, Cambridge, UEA, Huddersfield and other universities offering creative writing.

 Need some help?